NatureGeorge/pdb-profiling-documentation/content/docs/4-Explanation/_index.md

 This section explains:

 1. the ranges/intervals-format that `pdb-profiling` implements for the representation of sequence coverage range on a reference sequence
-2. which metric `pdb-profiling` apply to measure the similarity/distance between two ranges and why
+2. which metric `pdb-profiling` apply to measure the similarity/distance between two ranges in different situation and why

 ## Selection Algorithm